Telephone counselling

 Group support

 Our trained counsellors offer telephone support groups to people living with Charles Bonnet Syndrome.
 We also have a separate group for those who are adapting to living with low vision.
-These groups can be accessed by calling our Advice and Information line on 0300 3030 111.
+These groups can be accessed by calling our Helpline on 0300 3030 111.

 The groups give individuals a chance to share coping tips and strategies, and to talk to others who may be in a similar situation.
 For those who have attended our groups, the feedback is fantastic, with many reporting that they feel less alone.